ronaldpetty/aws-ebs-csi-driver/docs/README.md

 | v0.2.0                                 | no    | yes   | yes   | no    | no    | no    | no    |
 | v0.1.0                                 | yes   | yes   | yes   | no    | no    | no    | no    |

-**Note**: for the entry with `+` sign, it means the driver's default released manifest doesn't work with corresponding Kubernetes version, but the driver container image is compatiable with the Kubernetes version if an older version's manifest is used.
+**Note**: for the entry with `+` sign, it means the driver's default released manifest doesn't work with corresponding Kubernetes version, but the driver container image is compatible with the Kubernetes version if an older version's manifest is used.

 ## Container Images:
 |AWS EBS CSI Driver Version | GCR Image                                        | ECR Image                                                                   |